flame-engine/flame/doc/flame/components.md

 When creating a `CircleComponent` with the `fromNormal` constructor you can define how long the radius is in comparison to the shortest edge of the of the bounding box defined by `size`.

-The following example would result in a `CircleComponent` that defined a circle with a radius of 40 (a diameter of 80).
-This is
+The following example would result in a `CircleComponent` that defines a circle with a radius of 40 (a diameter of 80).

 ```dart
 void main() {